-I'm choosing a healthy habit each month, because I want my children to not live off of cheese and bread and sugar like it seems they do some days.
+I'm choosing a healthy habit each month, because I want my children to not live off of cheese and bread and sugarlike it seems they do some days.
+I want their teeth to be healthy and strong so that when we visit a Dentist in Manchester, they get a glowing oral health report.
 My plan is not to lose weight (I will never, ever diet in front of my children), but my plan is to show what a healthy lifestyle looks like.
 I am almost positive that by the end of the year, I won't be a clean-eating, daily-exercising, super fit mama, and that is okay with me.
 The goal is to model healthier habits for my children.

 *Note- I don't have any qualifications to give health or fitness advice, but these are habits recommended by experts.

-I feel like I'm caught in this eternal whirlwind of busyness, so I'm not even sure how I do with some of these habits.
+I feel like I'm caught in this eternal whirlwind of busyness, so I'm not even sure what the current habits look like in my home.
 I'm assuming I'm not terrible at all of these, but there can probably be some room for improvement.
-Also, this will let me be more intentional with these habits and help me learn about my own strengths and weaknesses.
+Planning habits out like this will let me be more intentional with these habits and help me learn about my own strengths and weaknesses.